Medically reviewed by Mary Lucas, RN

 Since tanning is purely an aesthetic “need,” this solution is pretty perfect — in theory, at least.
 You can get tan without increasing the risk of skin cancer.

 However, spray tans aren’t necessarily good for you.
-In their 2015 review of tanning methods for The Journal of Clinical and Aesthetic Dermatology, researchers delved into the health impacts of tanning lotions and spray tans.
+In their 2015 review of tanning methods for, researchers delved into the health impacts of tanning lotions and spray tans.

 The liquid used in these lotions contains dihydroxyacetone (DHA), a sugar molecule that changes your pigmentation when it interacts with the amino acids within the outer layers of your skin.

 For an artificial tan to manifest, it can take anywhere between two to hour hours.
-In general, spray tans start to fade within 3-7 days as the skin naturally exfoliates itself which, for many people, doesn’t seem worth the hassle.
+In general, spray tans start to fade within 3-7 days as the skin naturally exfoliates itself which, for many people, may not seem worth the hassle.

 Additionally, it’s worth asking: Is DHA safe?

 The FDA has approved DHA usage for human skin.
-However, the FDA is adamant that DHA isn’t safe for other parts of your body like your eyes, lips, and mucous membranes.
+However, the FDA has stated that DHA isn’t safe for other parts of your body like your eyes, lips, and mucous membranes.

 Though these salons give their customers goggles and nose-plugs, it’s not a full-proof method for protection.